-A sanitize operation alters all user data in the NVM subsystem such that recovery of any previous user data from any cache, the non-volatile media, or any Controller Memory Buffer is not possible.
-It is implementation specific whether Submission Queues and Completion Queues within a Controller Memory Buffer are altered by a sanitize operation; all other data stored in all Controller Memory Buffers is altered by a sanitize operation.
-If a portion of the user data was not altered and the sanitize operation completed successfully, then the NVM subsystem shall ensure permanent inaccessibility of that portion of the user data for any future use within the NVM subsystem (e.g., retrieval from NVM media, caches, or any Controller Memory Buffer) and permanent inaccessibility of that portion of the user data via any interface to the NVM subsystem, including management interfaces as defined by the NVM Express Management Interface Specification.
+A sanitize operation alters all user data in the NVM subsystem such that recovery of any previous user data from any cache, the non-volatile storage medium, or any Controller Memory Buffer is not possible.
+It is implementation specific whether Submission Queues and Completion Queues within a Controller Memory Buffer are altered by a sanitize operation; all other data stored in all Controller Memory Buffers is altered by a sanitize operation of the user data was not altered and the sanitize operation completed successfully, then the NVM subsystem shall ensure permanent inaccessibility of that portion of the user data for any future use within the NVM subsystem (e.g., retrieval from NVM media, caches, or any Controller Memory Buffer) and permanent inaccessibility of that portion of the NVM subsystem, including management interfaces as defined by the NVM Express Management Interface Specification.